Lower Bounds on Learning Pauli Channels with Individual Measurements: A general lower bound on the number of steps required for Pauli channel tomography

-Let $N$ be a sufficient number of steps to learn $\cP$ as defined in Eq.~\eqref{equ:pauli_channel}.
-At step $t\in [N]$, the learner has the ability to choose an input quantum state $\rho_t$, the number $m_t\ge 1$ of uses of the quantum channel $\cP$, the unital quantum channels applied in between $\cN_1,\dots,\cN_{m_t-1}$ and the POVM $\cM_t$ for measuring the output quantum state $\rho^{\text{output}}_t$:
+\begin{definition}Let $\cP$ be a Pauli channel and let $N$ be a sufficient number of steps to learn $\cP$ as defined in \eqref{equ:pauli_channel}.
+At step $t\in [N]$, an adaptive {strategy with individual measurements} has the ability to choose an input quantum state $\rho_t$, the number $m_t\ge 1$ of uses of the quantum channel $\cP$, the unital quantum channels applied in between $\cN_1,\dots,\cN_{m_t-1}$ and the POVM $\cM_t$ for measuring the output quantum state $\rho^{\text{output}}_t$: